ent3m/JsonSaveSystem/README.md

 3. ~3.1x more GC allocation during serialization (9.5MB vs 3MB)
 4. ~2.4x more GC allocation during deserialization (9.4MB vs 3.9MB)

-- Due to technical limitations in the Unity Engine, source generation mode is not available, and reflection mode is used.
+- Due to technical limitations of the Unity Engine, source generation mode is not available, and reflection mode is used.
-Once Unity Engine updates their runtime to .NET 6 and source generation mode is supported, performance should be on par with JsonUtility.
+Once Unity Engine updates their runtime to .NET 6, source generation mode will be supported, and performance should be on par with JsonUtility.

 Planned features:
 - Support for gameobjects that are dynamically constructed at runtime